hyperledger-labs/splice/README.md

          Note that nix may print the hash in base64, when you specified it in base16, or vice versa.
 Just copying the 'got' hash should work in either case.
       6. You might also want to bump ``ledgerApiVersion`` in ``Dependencies.scala``.
 However, in general this must be kept in sync with the ledger API version server by the Canton binary not the Canton fork.
-   6. Create another commit, `git add -A && git reset '*.rej' && git commit -m"Bump Canton commit and Canton/SDK versions"`
+   6. Create another commit, `git add -A && git reset '*.rej' && git commit -m"Bump Canton commit and Canton/SDK versions" --no-verify`
 5. Check if the `protocolVersions` in our `BuildInfoKeys` in `BuildCommon.scala` needs to be bumped.
    - One way to do this is to run `start-canton.sh -w` with an updated Canton binary, and check `ProtocolVersion.latest` in the console.
-5. Test whether things compile using `sbt Test/compile`.
+6. Test whether things compile using `sbt Test/compile`.
    In case of problems, here are some tips that help:
    - Check whether there are related `*.rej` files for the parts of our changes that could not be applied.
      The previous PR that bumped our Canton fork can serve as a point of comparison here.